Become one with the jig to double-team shallow-water walleyes

 Now, if you’re one of those “I always use 6- or 8-pound test” guys, you’ll have to get outside your comfort zone.
 I can almost guarantee that you won’t be able to get the casting distance (or correct rate of fall) necessary to wrangle these spring pigs.

-Years of trial and error have made it painfully clear that 4-pound test mono like Northland BIONIC Walleye Line or the new Northland Walleye BIONIC Braid in 8-pound (2-pound diameter) are absolutely essential to pitching these practically weightless baits the distance needed to catch spooky shallow-water walleyes.
+Years of trial and error have made it painfully clear that 4-pound test mono or braided line, 8-pound (2-pound diameter) are absolutely essential to pitching these practically weightless baits the distance needed to catch spooky shallow-water walleyes.

 Line color is also critical.
 Camo works well in places where there’s weed growth coming up; Steel Gray is almost invisible in clear water.
 For guys who do a lot of line watching, Line Indicator Camo is also the better choice.

 Obviously, braid not only increases casting distance – but you can also feel the slightest taps, whether it’s a taste-testing ‘eye or bumps on the bottom.
 I make sure to have rods rigged up with both.

 Since braid doesn’t have any memory (and almost no stretch), I’ll use an 18- to 20-inch 4-pound diameter leader of fluoro or mono to prevent the jig from rolling back onto the line.
 I incorporate a small Aquateko InvisiSwivel to attach the leader to the braid, rather than a line-to-leader knot like the Double Uni, which makes switching out leader material a lot quicker.
 In natural lakes with healthy northern pike populations, it just makes sense.